Digital Identity (R)evolution

 - Key initiators typically include banks as critical identity providers

-- High security with authentication solutions brought by the latest technologies
+- High security with authentication solutions obtained by the latest technologies

-More recently, another type of Digital Identity Provider is emerging, more decentralized, based on technology such as blockchain, putting end-user fully in control and allowing different service providers to share identity verification attestations.
+More recently, another type of Digital Identity Provider is emerging, more decentralized, based on technology such as blockchain, putting end-users fully in control and allowing different service providers to share identity verification attestations.

-This type of scheme is called Self Sovereign Identities (SSI) and this is exactly what is Thales Trust ID Network.
+This type of scheme is called Self Sovereign Identities (SSI).

 The future of digital identity schemes